DataBiosphere/toil/docs/running/running.rst

 arguments for the workflow which includes both Toil's and ones defined inside ``toil-sort-example.py``.
 A complete explanation of Toil's arguments can be found in :ref:`commandRef`.

+.. todo:: The following sections are duplicated in :ref:`commandRef`.
+Merge them?

 Logging
 ~~~~~~~